-About the independent investigation into the use of online content by or on behalf of the council's special educational needs and disabled children's services, the external Investigating Officer, the purpose of the investigation and how to submit evidence.
+About the independent investigation into the use of online content by or on behalf of the council's special educational needs and disabled children's services, the external Investigating Officer, the purpose of the investigation, how to submit evidence and the independent investigation report.

 On 28 August 2025 the Children and Young People's Policy Committee approved the commission of an independent investigation into the accessing or reviewing of online content by or on behalf of Bristol City Council SEN and disabled children's services during the period September 2021 to August 2022.